 - increased swelling in your arm, trunk, chest, or neck

 Don’t ignore symptoms.
 The earlier your symptoms are assessed and treated, the better.
-Your oncologist should evaluate you, and may find it appropriate to refer you to an orthopedist, a neurologist, or a physical therapist.
+Your oncologist should evaluate you, too.
+They may find it appropriate to refer you to an orthopedist, neurologist, or physical therapist.

 It’s important to note that symptoms may not appear for several weeks, months, or even years after you finish initial breast cancer treatment.
 This isn’t unusual.
 Don’t assume they’ll resolve on their own over time.